hadreemustaffa/presens/README.md

 A modern, full-stack attendance management system built with Next.js and Supabase.
 Designed for organizations and teams to efficiently track, analyze, and manage employee attendance, work modes, and analytics—all with a beautiful, responsive UI.

+## 🧪 Demo Credentials

+You can try the app using the following account:

+- email: `email@example.com`
+- password: `demoaccount`

+Or click the **"Login Demo Account"** button on the login page.

 ## 🚀 Features

 - **Comprehensive Attendance Tracking:**